NativeScript/firebase/packages/firebase-firestore/README.md

 		'info.avatar': Bytes.fromBase64String('data:image/png;base64,iVBOR...'),
 	});
 ```
+#### Update timestamps

-When storing timestamps, it is recommended you use the serverTimestamp static method on the FieldValue class.
-When written to the database, the Firebase servers will write a new timestamp based on their time, rather than the clients.
-This helps resolve any data consistency issues with different client timezones:
+To create a timestamp to store, call the [serverTimestamp]() static method on the [FieldValue class]() and pass the timestamp to the [update]() method as shown below.
+When your code passes the timestamp to the database, the Firebase servers write a new timestamp based on their time, rather than that of the client.
+This helps resolve any data consistency issues with different client timezones.

 ```ts
 import { firebase } from '@nativescript/firebase-core';